Kraigie/nostrum/guides/intro/gateway_intents.md

 Once your bot passes 100 servers Discord will force you to **verify your bot**.
 If you require privileged intents you may need to write additional information on your usage of them.

-Nostrum's default value for `gateway_intents` is `:nonprivileged`, which enables all non-privileged intents.
-This is equivalent to setting `gateway_intents` to the above list without the **privileged** intents.
-If you require all intents, including privileged ones, set `gateway_intents` to `:all`.
+Nostrum's default value is `:nonprivileged`, which enables all non-privileged intents.
+This is equivalent to setting the bot's `:intents` option to the above list without the **privileged** intents.
+If you require all intents, including privileged ones, set `intents` to `:all`.

 More information on gateway intents can be found in the [Discord Developer documentation](https://discord.com/developers/docs/topics/gateway#gateway-intents).